-The lodges also come equipped with a wood stove, mattresses and pillows, an outdoor fire pit, water for the kitchen hand pump, all your kitchen supplies, cleaning products, and a picnic table.
-Don’t forget a visit to the SAQ before you leave home, because there are even wine glasses.
+The lodges also come equipped with a wood stove, mattresses and pillows, an outdoor fire pit, water for the kitchen hand pump, all your kitchen supplies, cleaning products, wine glasses and a picnic table.

 With clues and riddles hidden throughout the woods and along the trails, the scavenger hunt is a fun way to explore the grounds as is the labyrinth in the woods.
 The trails are not stroller-friendly, so if you have a little one make sure to bring a baby carrier.

 The lodges rent out very early for summer stays — sometimes up to a year in advance — but the site is open year-round.
 Check the website for cancellations, or book during the off-season.
 Autumn in the woods sounds divine.

 Activities on site: 12 kms of paths and trails, an outdoor maze, three streams, bridges, a scavenger hunt through the woods, small playhouse, a climbing wall for children, trails accessible for mountain bikes, winter activities.
 While there is no lake or river directly on site, we did punctuate our trip there and home with visits to the beaches at Lac Brome and Cowansville.

 Pricing: Campgrounds are $40 per night, rates are different for each lodge but vary from $125 to $185 per night.

 Services: The reception building houses showers and toilets, a small shop, internet access, ice and firewood for sale, and you can also rent some supplies.
 Dogs are not allowed.